Aviationweb déjà vu Luchtvaart déjà vu helicopters photo gallery

 PH-FVZ PH-JFC

-On 17 August 1995, a reservation for the registration D-HFER was done for the 1992-built Robinson R22 Beta c/n 2250 and in February 1996, the aircraft was registered D-HFER in Germany.
+On 17 August 1995, registration D-HFER was reserved for the 1992-built Robinson R22 Beta c/n 2250 and in February 1996, the aircraft was registered D-HFER in Germany.
 The Robinson R22 Beta c/n 2250 was registered before N2349X in the USA with Heli-Star Aviation Inc., Wilmington, Delaware.
-Robinson D-HFER is operated by Air Lloyd Deutsche Helicopter GmbH, Halle-Oppin Airfield.
+When seen at Halle-Oppin Airfield on 27 July 2009, Robinson D-HFER was operated by Air Lloyd Deutsche Helicopter GmbH, Halle-Oppin Airfield.
+In 20014, the helicopter was sold to Helialpin AG, Altenrhein, and registered HB-ZMX in Swiss on 10 April 2014.
+In service with Helialpin, the helicopters was named "Pfüdi"

 Copyright © Jack Wolbrink, Emmen, the Netherlands